 Another site-wide test you can run involves color schemes.
 After you narrow down your theme, pick two color schemes and run a test on those to see which is more favorable.

-- Headlines and page titles
+- Page titles

 - Opt-in forms